premAI-io/dev-portal/blog/2023-08-12-why-mlops-sucks/index.md

 There were some other considerations also:

 - [Text Generation Inference](https://huggingface.github.io/text-generation-inference/) - Recently they came up with [a new license](https://twitter.com/jeffboudier/status/1685001126780026880?s=20), which wasn’t optimal for my purpose.
+Though I can use releases till 0.9 but let's keep that for some other day.
 - [vLLM](https://github.com/vllm-project/vllm) - Heard from peers that they saw a big decrease in output quality, which I’d have to explore.
 - [GGML](https://github.com/ggerganov/ggml) - GPU inference is not possible for ggml model formats currently, and for my purpose GPU usage was kinda required for very low latency.
 But again surely something I’d look into deeper some other day.